 Which is not to say things can’t get busy.
 But the Weihnachtsdorf is not as well known as, say, the Christkindlmarkt, so you’re less likely to find yourself facing bussed-in tourists.

 The Altes AKH certainly enjoys popularity with young Viennese families, as smaller kids can always find a few extra activities there.
-In 2022, for example, this included ponies, rides, and even a Christmas train.
+In 2023, for example, this included pony rides, merry-go-rounds, and even a Christmas train.

 A playground adjoins the market as well, so this might be the right choice if you’re worried about the toddlers getting bored at any of the alternatives but still want your Christmas punch.

-Not so many stands as elsewhere sell market wares, but you’ll still find a selection of the usual booths offering garments, accessories, jewellery, and similar.
+Not so many stands as elsewhere tend to sell market wares, but you’ll still find a selection of the usual booths offering a variety of accessories, jewellery, decorations, and similar.

 You might find a few more unusual stands, too.
-Last year I spotted organic dog snacks, Scandinavian pullovers, and environmentally-friendly thermos flasks, for example.
+I spotted organic dog snacks on my last trip, for example.

 Great for food